Review of iiNet mobile phone plans

 iiNet $39.99 Plan Compared

-At the higher end, it’s a similar story to the first plan as iiNet’s 7GB deal at $39.99 per month brings great value compared to some other telcos.
-However, it faces tough competition at this price point, with familiar faces Jeenee and Yomojo both offering whopping amounts of data for the price.
+At the higher end of town, it’s a similar story to the first plan as iiNet’s 7GB deal at $39.99 a month brings great value compared to some other telcos.
+However, it faces tough competition at this price, with familiar faces Jeenee and Yomojo both offering whopping amounts of data for the price.
 Low-cost disrupter Vaya stands out as the cheapest of the four, offering 8GB of data.
 But iiNet’s international inclusions may get you over the line.
 Jeenee also offers $300 of international calling.

 iiNet $49.99 Plan Compared

-Finally, iiNet’s most expensive plan gives you a whopping 9GB of data along with plenty of international call minutes, putting it right up there in terms of value, but it struggles against plans that offer more than 10GB for similar amounts.
+Finally, iiNet’s most expensive plan gives you a whopping 9GB of data along with plenty of international call minutes, putting it right up there in terms of value.
+However, it struggles against plans that offer more than 10GB for similar amounts.
 Yomojo again leads the way, while TeleChoice is not far behind.
 SpinTel offers a whopping 30GB – but on 3G data only.